camunda/blog.camunda.org/content/post/2017/02/customize-pw-hash.md

 # Introduction

-On the new version of the Camunda Engine Platform (7.7) the User passwords, which are stored in the database, are by default hashed with a SHA-2 familiy algorithm.
+On the new version of the Camunda Engine Platform (7.7) the user passwords, which are stored in the database, are by default hashed with a SHA-2 family algorithm.
 Before the passwords are hashed, they are concated with an individual random generated salt for each user, to prevent dictionary and rainbow table attacks.

 For someone who needs a more secure hashing algorithm Camunda introduce a new API, which allows to customize and exchange the default hashing algorithm.
 In this blog post I will present this customization and will use argon2 as hashing algorithm.
-Argon2 is a password-hashing function [1], which is considered as state of the art and also wins the Password Hashing Competition in the end of 2015 [2].
+Argon2 is a password-hashing function [1], which is considered as state of the art and also won the Password Hashing Competition at the end of 2015 [2].

 # Customization

 To use a different password hashing function you have to implement the `PasswordEncryptor` interface.
 This interface offers the methods to hash and verify the password.
-In the following example the `argon2` implementation [3] is used to hash and verify the password.
+In the following example, the `argon2` implementation [3] is used to hash and verify the password.

 ```java